Recovery of a Distributed Order Fractional Derivative in an Unknown Medium: Numerical results and discussions

-with sufficiently small $(t_1,t_2)$ for the upper bound, and sufficiently large $t_1,t_2$ for the lower bound, respectively.
-The quantitative recovery results for Example \ref{exam:bound}(ii) are given in Table \ref{tab:bound}, where the lower and upper bounds are estimated from the observation over the intervals $(\text{1e-6}, \text{1e-5})$ and $(\text{1e4},\text{1e5})$, respectively.
-Note that the estimated upper bounds are slightly more accurate than the upper bound.
+with small $(t_1,t_2)$ for the upper bound $b_2$, and large $t_1,t_2$ for the lower bound $b_1$.
+The numerical results for Example \ref{exam:bound}(ii) are given in Table \ref{tab:bound}, where the lower and upper bounds are estimated from the observation over the intervals $(\text{1e-6}, \text{1e-5})$ and $(\text{1e4},\text{1e5})$, respectively.
+Note that the estimated lower bound is slightly more accurate than the estimated upper bound.
 The results for case (i) are not shown, since the upper bound estimates are very inaccurate, similar to what observed in the multi-term case \cite{JinKian:2021pa}.
-This failure might be attributed to the fact that the interval $(\text{1e-6},\text{1e-5})$ for least-squares estimation is still far too large.
+This failure might be attributed to the fact that the interval $(\text{1e-6},\text{1e-5})$ is still too large.
 This can also be seen from Fig. \ref{fig:bdd}, where the curves nearly parallel the $x$-axis, indicating a quasi-steady state.
 Nonetheless, the lower bound estimates are largely the same with that for case (ii).